 As more and more people have access to smartphones, iPods, and other mobile devices, the opportunity for reaching out to connect quickly and effectively with others has never been greater.
 One of the most popular and powerful means of communication is, undoubtedly, podcasts.

 Podcasts are no longer limited to the tech savvy.
 Creating one is easier than you might think, and they’re a great way to share helpful information and ideas, build meaningful relationships, and ultimately help your law firm grow.
-See: 10 Legal Podcasts Worth Listening To.
+See: Legal Industry Podcasts Worth Listening To.

 So you have useful information to share, an idea to spread, or a worthy endeavor to promote, but how does a person with little technical knowledge or experience begin?
 What are the best resources for a novice, and how do you use them?
-Here is a list of must-have tools and best practices to help you get a strong start in podcasting.
+Here is a list of must-have podcasting tools and best practices to help your law firm you get a strong start in podcasting.
 Best of all, they are all free or inexpensive solutions.

 When you are just getting started with your podcasts, Evernote is an effective way to brainstorm and organize ideas.
 As you jot down topics in your Evernote notebook, it can help you find related ideas from previous entries and keep all of your thoughts organized.